CDCgov/prime-reportstream/prime-router/docs/design/proposals/translation-template-test-plan.md

    - Cons:
      - The file to add/updates/remove tests would become difficult to read and find tests in because of the sheer number
      - Many files would need to be added
+     - Would need to revamp how tests are created to mitigate the other cons.
 2. Unit Tests
     - We can leverage the new diff tool to check if the output is what we expect.